mvolkmann/blog/src/smalltalk/01-overview.md

   word processors like Apple Pages and Microsoft Word
 - SVG: code for reading and displaying Scalable Vector Graphics files
 - TheCuisBook: a free book about Cuis Smalltalk
+- VMMaker: port of the Squeak VMMaker for building VM plugins

+Many of these repositories define optional packages.
+To install them, clone their repository into the same directory as the Cuis-Smalltalk-Dev directory (or Cuis6-2 or Cuis7-0).
+Then install them using one of the approaches described in the "Packages" section of the "Saving Code" chapter.